DHTMLX/docs-suite/docs/grid/configuration.md

 });
 ~~~

 When the property is set as an array, the item at index *i* describes level *i*, counting from the topmost one.
-An item can be either a height in pixels or the *"auto"* keyword, which adjusts the level height to its content:
+An item can be either a height in pixels or the *"auto"* keyword (**PRO version only**), which adjusts the level height to its content:

 ~~~jsx
 // individual height for each level of the header/footer